These Cuba photos have been put together to show you not only the stunning beauty of the island but also the people.

 For anyone that loves to travel, Cuba is the ultimate token on the travel belt.
-Left behind by time due to political oppression and a hammering embargo, a visit to Cuba is like stepping into a real life time capsule.
-These Cuba photos have been put together to show you not only the stunning beauty of the island but also the people.
+Left behind by time due to political oppression and a hammering embargo, a visit to Cuba is like stepping into a real lifetime capsule.

 Without the people, Cuba wouldn’t be as special.
 The people have maintained their culture and kept the beating interior of Cuba alive even in the face of great adversity.

 29 Cuba Photos Reveal Vibrant Beauty

 Let’s start with Havana, the capital of Cuba.
-On our first visit we spent the better part of 4 solid days wandering the streets and taking it all in.
+On our first visit, we spent the better part of 4 solid days wandering the streets and taking it all in.
 Every day we saw something new and as we got braver and wandered deeper into Havana Centro.

 Havana easily won a place on our list of favorite cities in the World.
 It’s the ultimate in urban decay, classic cars and vibrant culture that begs to be photographed around every turn.

 Plaza de Armas in Havana Vieja is a book lovers paradise.
 Lining the streets around the square are vibrant displays of vintage books, maps and propaganda posters.

-The way to tour Havana is to head for the tourist heavy areas and then wander away from the main streets.
+The way to tour Havana is to head for the tourist-heavy areas and then wander away from the main streets.
 This practice will submerse you into the real Havana.

 If you like street art, as I do, you’re in for a treat.
-While you can find street art throughout the entire city, the most thought provoking ones were found when we took the time to wander Havana Centro, away from Old Havana.
+While you can find street art throughout the entire city, the most thought-provoking ones were found when we took the time to wander Havana Centro, away from Old Havana.

 Jumping streets in pursuit, we came across this group of stilt walkers that were salsa dancing to the sounds of a Cuban band while marching down the streets.

 The biggest piece of advice I can offer to someone that wants to visit Havana and really see the local life is to look up.
 So much life happens above street level that the first few times you look, you’ll be shocked.

 Havana is located right on the sea and the beloved shoreline is called the Malecon.
 It is not uncommon to see people relaxing, hanging out and fishing along this stretch of sea in the evenings.

 National pride can be seen on display throughout the country and it is not uncommon to see the proud owners of classic cars fixing Cuban flags on them.

-Pinar del Rio
+Pinar del Rio, Cuba Photos

 There are many beautiful places worth a stop as you make your way to the famous valley of Viñales to enjoy tobacco plantation tours and horseback riding.

-Bask in fields of tobacco where Cuba’s world famous cigars come from.
+Bask in fields of tobacco where Cuba’s world-famous cigars come from.
 It’s a bit unreal to see this place in person as the fields go on for miles.

 Signs of the revolution linger in all corners of the country, even today and even in the most rural reaches.
 Che Guevara is beloved, held in high regard and his face hangs in the most interesting of places.

 At this point, the government comes in to select their ‘share’ of the tobacco which largely amounts to 90% of the crop.
 They pay what they feel it’s worth at the time, the farmer accepts without question and is free to sell the remaining 10% locally and to visiting tourists.

 Cuban farmers are no strangers to hard work in the field.
 A common scene during a visit to Viñales.

 Los Jazmines is the setting of a fabulous lookout over Viñales Valley.
-This is usually the first stop before you arrive to the downtown area.
+This is usually the first stop before you arrive in the downtown area.
 The towering mogote mountains overlooking the rich valley make for the perfect introduction to your visit.
 I also like to stop on the way out for a moment of reflection.

 A walk through town will afford you glimpses of the people rocking away, cigars in hand, telling stories from the day and enjoying the company of their family and neighbors.

 It is not uncommon to see people selling things on the side of the highway as you make your way around Cuba.
 We pulled over for this man because he holds a large brick of mozzarella cheese with guava paste.

-Another worthwhile stop outside Havana, even possible as a day trip, is the lovely Las Terrezas.
+Another worthwhile stop outside Havana, even possible as a day trip, is the lovely Las Terrazas.
 A government maintained nature reserve, the area offers great viewpoints, good hiking trails, camping options and a great way to experience nature.

-Bay of Pigs
+Bay of Pigs Photos

 The sleepy town of Playa Larga gives travelers a reprieve from the tourist trail and a chance to experience quiet, less popular beaches.
-You come here for the culture and the history.
+You come here for the culture and history.

 While you won’t find the traditional white sand beaches along the Bay of Pigs, you will find bright blue water and rocky shoreline with coral outcrops.

 The best view in Trinidad comes from the top of the museum tower in the center of downtown.
 You can also climb the tower you see in this photo, but this view is far superior.

 The best part of Trinidad is wandering the streets and uncovering gems like this.
 The main tourist area is small but the city spreads into various little districts and offers a better look at the architecture and local life in Trinidad.
-Wandering at golden hour is a must.
+Wandering at the golden hour is a must.

 Of course, it is great to wander off the beaten path, but the popular areas of Trinidad are well worth the time spent too.
 The main square is a perfect place to watch people watch or watch the sun melt on the horizon and the colonial buildings give it so much texture.

-Once the main economy of this island nation, the area was rife with rich plantation owners, slaves and sugar mills.
+Once the main economy of this island nation, the area was rife with rich plantation owners, slaves, and sugar mills.
 Today it stands in ruins and cows graze in dusty fields where sugar cane once grew.

 The wealthiest plantation owner, Manaca Iznaga, built the tallest tower in the valley to monitor his slaves while they worked the sugar cane fields.
-Today, you can climb to the top for unobstructed views of the entire valley and if you’re lucky a mind blowing sunset.
+Today, you can climb to the top for unobstructed views of the entire valley and if you’re lucky a mind-blowing sunset.

 If you like hiking, nature and chasing waterfalls then a visit to Topes de Collantes is a must.
 The most popular trail leads you to Vegas Grande to witness one of Cuba’s most beloved waterfalls.
 The hike starts out very easy but the last descent is very steep on a rustic trail.

 It’s not all waterfalls in this park.
-To even reach them, you first have to traverse the Escambray Mountain range in a soviet era Russian truck.
+To even reach them, you first have to traverse the Escambray Mountain range in a Soviet-era Russian truck.

 Ditch the cobblestones for a day and enjoy one of Cuba’s beautiful beaches or islands.
 We ventured out to Cayo Blanco via catamaran on our last trip and were met with clear water and solace on this uninhabited island.
 While it touts resident iguanas, we didn’t see any.